LukasKalbertodt/reinda/README.md

-# `reinda`: easily embed and manage assets in your web application
+# `reinda`: easily embed and manage assets

 [<img alt="CI status of master" src="https://img.shields.io/github/workflow/status/LukasKalbertodt/reinda/CI/master?label=CI&logo=github&logoColor=white&style=for-the-badge" height="23">](https://github.com/LukasKalbertodt/reinda/actions?query=workflow%3ACI+branch%3Amaster)
 [<img alt="Crates.io Version" src="https://img.shields.io/crates/v/reinda?logo=rust&style=for-the-badge" height="23">](https://crates.io/crates/reinda)
 [<img alt="docs.rs" src="https://img.shields.io/crates/v/reinda?color=blue&label=docs&style=for-the-badge" height="23">](https://docs.rs/reinda)

-This library helps you manage your assets (external files) and is mostly intended for web applications.
+This library helps you manage your assets (external files) and is mostly intended to be used in web applications.
 Assets can be embedded into the binary file to obtain an easy to deploy standalone executable.
 This crate also offers a template engine and the ability to automatically include a hash of an asset's content into its filename (useful for caching on the web).
-In release mode, this crate prepare everything up-front such that the actually serving the file via HTTP can be as fast as possible.
+In release mode, this crate prepares everything up-front such that the actually serving the file via HTTP can be as fast as possible.

-You might know the crate `rust-embed`: `reinda` does basically the same, but for the most part has more features, is more flexible (in my opinion) and has a few other advantages.
+You might know the crate `rust-embed`: `reinda` does basically the same, but for the most part has more features and is more flexible (in my opinion).

 **Tiny example**: